Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

 You thought it was bad enough when someone tried to steal your backpack, and you had to chase them down, breaking their arm in the process.
 But now, the thief is suing you in a personal injury case for battery and intentional infliction of emotional distress.
-Thankfully, there are a number of affirmative defenses at your disposal, including defense of property.

-Affirmative defenses are common defenses that protect a defendant's actions from incurring liability in a civil case.
+Thankfully, there are affirmative defenses to such torts at your disposal, including the defense of property.
+Affirmative defenses are common arguments that protect a defendant’s actions from incurring liability in a civil case.
 But whether you will successfully assert these defenses in a civil action depends on the laws of your state and the strength of your argument.
-Read on to learn about defense of property and intentional torts.

 What Are Intentional Torts?